epicmaxco/vuestic-ui/docs/components/VaBadge.md

 [API is work in progress, for now just textual info]

-* `Color` - String - theme color or hex color for background
+* `color` - String - theme color or hex color for background
 * `textColor` - String - theme color or hex color for label text
 * `label` - String | Number - simple content in badge
 * `overlap` - Boolean - will cause the badge to overlap its content